Hadi2468/cad_perimeter_product/readme.md

 # CAD Perimeter Product
-In this problem, a list of line segments is given, and each segment has the coordination of its start and end points as:
+In this problem, a list of line segments is given, and each segment has the coordination of its start and end points:

 [((x1, y1), (x2, y2)), ((x1, y1), (x3, y3)), ((x3, y3), (x4, y4)), …]